World Anti-Fascist War: Use since 2015

 A banner next to a Catholic church in Zhenning Buyei and Miao Autonomous County, Guizhou, reading "On the 75th anniversary of the victory in the anti-fascist war, we pray for world peace."

 The term gained prominence and a redefinition of the start date of the Second Sino-Japanese War during the 70th anniversary of the end of World War II.
-Chinese academics noted a 2015 speech by president Xi Jinping that "first put forward the concept of a 14-year war of resistance" from the 1931 Japanese invasion of Manchuria and subsequent insurgency, in contrast to the traditional historical narrative in China of the eight-year "War of Resistance against Japanese Aggression", the Chinese term for the 1937–1945 Second Sino-Japanese War.
+Chinese academics noted a 2015 speech by CCP general secretary Xi Jinping that "first put forward the concept of a 14-year war of resistance" from the 1931 Japanese invasion of Manchuria and subsequent insurgency, in contrast to the traditional historical narrative in China of the eight-year "War of Resistance against Japanese Aggression", the Chinese term for the Second Sino-Japanese War.
 In January 2017, China's Ministry of Education required textbooks to use the name "14-year War of Resistance against Japanese aggression" and the 1931 start date.

 Swinburne University of Technology researcher John Fitzgerald identified the term as an exclusively driven by state usage, charting that not a single academic article between 1980 and 2015 used the phrase outside of five-year peaks in anniversaries for the end of World War II.
 Fitzgerald analyzed Mao's original usage to both "signal allegiance to Stalin" and "reduce Japan’s total war in China to a local site of world communism’s global war with capitalism".
 Fitzgerald also argued the term is part of the Chinese government's manipulation of national anti-Japanese sentiment, to portray the United States as blocking a "just retribution against Japan".

 A 2025 BBC Monitoring report explained the term as part of China's broader narrative on World War II, that cast China and Russia as the primary creators and defenders of the postwar order, while ignoring Russia's invasion of Ukraine, as well as the Molotov–Ribbentrop Pact and the role of the Nationalist government in fighting the Japanese colonial empire.

 Use as an umbrella for other conflicts

-In 2015, the Embassy of China, Addis Ababa used the term while reporting a commemoration for Ethiopian victory in the East African campaign: "In 1935, Italian fascism invaded Ethiopia.
-After six years of arduous resistance, the Ethiopian military and civilians finally won victory in 1941."
+In 2015, the Embassy of China, Addis Ababa used the term while reporting a commemoration for Ethiopian victory in the 1940–1941 East African campaign, following the 1935–1937 Second Italo-Ethiopian War: "In 1935, Italian fascism invaded Ethiopia.
+After six years of arduous resistance, the Ethiopian military and civilians finally achieved victory ... on the Ethiopian battlefield in the anti-fascist war."

-A 2025 article by the Embassy of China, Madrid used the term in highlighting Chinese members of the International Brigades of the Spanish Civil War, writing "The stories of Chinese volunteers enrich the narrative of the World Anti-Fascist War".
+A 2025 article by the Embassy of China, Madrid used the term in highlighting Chinese members of the International Brigades of the 1936–1939 Spanish Civil War, writing "The stories of Chinese volunteers enrich the narrative of the World Anti-Fascist War".